- Elevation: 1,300 m (4,265 ft)

 - Getting there: Take a bus to Karawang and get off at Jembatan Badami.
 Ojeks can be arranged at Jembatan Badami.

 - Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Sangga Buana information pack can be downloaded here.

-- Water sources: Available at 660m (shortly after you enter the forest) and at the warungs at the lower summit.
+- Water sources: Available as far as the campground at 688m (shortly after you enter the forest) and at the various warungs on the lower western summit.

 - Travel insurance: We recommend World Nomads insurance, which is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities including mountain hiking.

 Mount Holding-Up-The-World.
 Sangga means “to support something from below”, “to hold something up” and buana means “the world”.
 So sangga buana has something of the force of the English phrase “to take the world on your shoulders”.
 The significance of the name can be sensed if we compare it with the use of sangga buana in another context.
 In the front/north part of the Kasunanan palace in Surakarta there is a tower called the Panggung Sanggabuana.
 Just as Gunung Sanggabuana rises above the surrounding countryside, so also the Panggung Sanggabuana rises above the surrounding buildings of the Surakarta palace.
 It was the place where the kings of Surakarta meditated and met with the spirit queen of the southern ocean Kanjeng Ratu Kidul, so it had religious and meditative functions that may have been the same as those of Gunung Sanggabuana in former times.
 (George Quinn, 2011)